-- h.
+- g.
+Payment of Insurance Premiums.
+Despite the language of the statute, it is not clear that merely authorizing paying insurance premiums is enough.
+There are old cases under the prior Code language saying that there must be actual payment of insurance premiums to cause grantor trust treatment.
+Field Advice 20062701F says that mere naked language authorizing payment of insurance premiums is sufficient, but Howard would not rely on that.
+The practical effect is that ILITs could file returns as grantor trusts, but do not rely upon this power if the client wishes to sell assets to the trust, and it is important for that purpose that it be a wholly grantor trust. - h.
 Addition of Grantor Trust Trigger Power by Court Reformation Proceeding.
-In Letter Ruling 200848017, the IRS held that if a trust is modified in accordance with state law to add a nonfiduciary substitution power, the trust would become a grantor trust. - i.
+In Letter Rulings 200848006, and 200848015-200848017, the IRS held that if a trust is modified in accordance with state law to add a non-fiduciary substitution power, the trust would become a grantor trust in any year in which the power was determined to be held in a non-fiduciary capacity.
+Like some prior rulings, the IRS ruled that whether a power of administration is exercisable in a fiduciary or non-fiduciary capacity is a question of fact that can only be determined "after the fact" when the relevant federal income tax returns are examined.
+The IRS expressed no opinion on the gift tax effects of the modification or of an exercise of the substitution power i.
 Crummey Powers in Grantor Trusts.
-Section 678(b) says that the original grantor trust rules applicable to the original grantor take precedence over treating a beneficiary with a withdrawal power as the owner of the trust; however that applies only "with respect to a power over income" and a Crummey withdrawal power is Nevertheless, the IRS has now issued 40 a power over principal. private letter rulings saying that the grantor power trumps over the Crummey power holder.
+Section 678(b) says that the original grantor trust rules applicable to the original grantor take precedence over treating a beneficiary with a withdrawal power as the owner of the trust; however that applies only "with respect to a power over income" and a Crummey withdrawal power is a power over principal.
+Nevertheless, the IRS has now issued 40 private letter rulings saying that the grantor power trumps over the Crummey power holder.
 Some of the earlier rulings explain that "income" means from any portion of the trust, not just fiduciary accounting income.
 Even so, many planners avoid using Crummey powers if it is vitally important that the trust be a grantor trust (such as where the stock holds S corporation stock, even though interestingly many of the Crummey trust/grantor trust rulings arose in the context of a trust that owns S stock and wanted to qualify for the grantor trust exception for qualified S shareholders.)